Updated as of January 2020.

 There are opportunities for North Carolina lawmakers to help lower the cost of health insurance.
-One way is to re-examine the 56 health benefit mandates state officials have passed into law since the 1970s.
+One way is to re-examine the 53 health benefit mandates state officials have passed into law since the 1970s.

 Historically, states have exercised most of the regulatory power over the number and scope of mandates.
 However, federal intervention accelerated in 1996 under the Newborns and Mothers’ Health Protection Act and the Mental Health Parity Act.
 These laws specified that, if health plans offered hospitalization care, they were required to cover a minimum length of stay for postpartum women.
 Additionally, if insurance carriers sold plans that included mental health treatment, those benefits could not be less favorable than the plans’ medical and surgical benefits in terms of out-of-pocket spending and scope of network providers.
 The Mental Health Parity Act was modified in 2008, requiring employers to offer comparable substance abuse services if they choose to provide mental health benefits for employees.

 - The insignificant cost of each mandate makes legislation relatively easy to sell to lawmakers.
 For example, people pay just 5 cents per month for pastoral counselor services.
 Access to dentists costs $1.02.
 Podiatrists amount to $2.17.
 This partly explains why there are now 2,200 mandates nationwide, up from almost zero in the 1970s.
-Individually, each mandate costs little, but collectively they make insurance policies more expensive.
+Individually, each mandate costs little, but collectively, they make insurance policies more expensive.

 - Because of the added costs associated with state benefit mandates, small businesses are discouraged from offering health coverage to their employees.
 Research shows that one in five small businesses would offer health benefits if there were fewer mandates built into small-group insurance plans.

 - Another self-insured, mandate-free entity that provides generous coverage is North Carolina’s State Health Plan.
-There are cases in which all members of the State Health Plan, including legislators, are subjected to health benefit mandates.
+There are cases in which all members of the State Health Plan, including legislators, are subject to health benefit mandates.
 But there are some exceptions in which legislators exempt the State Health Plan from health mandates they have voted to become law for other plans.